Kanban-Zai/kanban-zai-version-1.0/README.md

 Statistically, there are between 150 million and 305 million total startups created in a year.

 ...

+If One-third of that number are to be launched, and there are about 50 to 100 million new businesses each year, which leads to 137,000 - 200,000 startups made per day.

+...

 1.35 million businesses out of those startups are tech related.
 Almost all require software to function.